U.S. Senate candidate Manny Sethi visits Hartsville

 “The problem is the federal government has a one-size-fits-all plan for tackling the opioid crisis,” Sethi said.
 “We need to empower our local officials, mayors, sheriffs, folks who know more about these issues.”

-Sethi said that he wants to promote faith-based recovery programs for those facing addictions.
-He became a Christian after the death of his father and said that his own faith guides every decision he makes.
-He, along with his wife — Maya — and two children, attends McKendree United Methodist Church in Nashville.
+Sethi said he wants to promote faith-based recovery programs for those facing addictions.
+He became a Christian after the death of his father and said his own faith guides every decision he makes.
+He, along with his wife Maya and two children, attends McKendree United Methodist Church in Nashville.

-The candidate also said that he wants to empower small businesses, which he called “the engine of our economy.”
+The candidate also said he wants to empower small businesses, which he called “the engine of our economy.

 Sethi believes strongly that the ongoing COVID-19 pandemic shows the need to bring manufacturing back to America.
-He said that 70% of gowns, gloves and masks used by medical personnel are made in China, as well as 20 of the most commonly-used medications in the U.S.
+He said 70% of gowns, gloves and masks used by medical personnel are made in China, as well as 20 of the most commonly used medications in the U.S.

-“All these Washington insiders, career politicians, have sold American jobs down the drain to save a buck,” Sethi said.
-“It’s not just the healthcare supply chain.
-It’s so many others that we rely on.
+“All these Washington insiders, career politicians, have sold American jobs down the drain to save a buck,” he said.
+“It’s not just the healthcare supply chain; it’s so many others that we rely on.

 “We need to have a second Industrial Revolution in this country and bring these jobs back here.”

-“If people want someone who carries their rural Tennessee values, who’s a Christian conservative and not an outsider, I think I’m your pick.”
+“If people wants someone who carries their rural Tennessee values, who’s a Christian conservative and not an outsider, I think I’m your pick.”

 Reach Chris Gregory at 615-374-3556 or cgregory@hartsvillevidette.com.